shumwaymark/sentinelcam/docs/YingYangRanch_Changes.rst

 *more to come on this later*

-In short: ``sentinelcam`` folder has the code needed and all changes to the baseline as detailed below can be found in ``tools/imaging.py``
+In short: the ``sentinelcam`` folder has the Python code modules needed, and all changes to the baseline as detailed below can be found in ``tools/imaging.py``

 .. code-block::